yegor256/blog/_posts/2017/aug/2017-08-01-how-to-manage-a-manager.md

 defense is offense: I always acted very interested in what other people were working on.
 I always asked additional questions too, making them afraid of me.
 It worked.
 They never bothered me with their suspicions.
-Try not to avoid the stand-up meetings&mdash;if a manager sees you there they assume that you're actually working.
+Try not to avoid the stand-up meetings---if a manager sees you there they assume that you're actually working.

 **Advice**.